scribblr42/scribbles.github.io/_posts/2020-07-28-the-profile-layer.md

 ![Image of Tableau's Site Users hover](/assets/adobe-profile.png)

+What if, like Adobe Creative Cloud (this is another one of Tim's influences shining through), Tableau sent through a survey to understand what's ideal for your use case (Adobe do this on a 6-monthly basis) and allowed you to build out a canvas unique to you, the end user.
+Maybe you don't care about the new features in the Data Model, but set actions and horizontal scrolling?
+Yes please!
+Imagine how useful this information can then be to the developers, who then get to understand their user base without the user having to contribute to the Tableau Community or Forums directly.

+These users, for me, are the bottom of the iceberg.

 There are so many nifty things this can assist with, and all around Tableau Server and the interaction a user has.
-Further, imagine all the different features of that Tableau could build to fix into these.

 ### Toward a data culture

 To truly embrace a data culture, creating a Centre of Excellence and/or Enablement, hiring a few "data rockstars" from the Tableau community or 'letting Tableau work it's magic' doesn't work in practice.
 In a world where Tableau is becoming more attractive at scale for 'best in class' visualisation software, it needs best in class user management.
 And that has to start on Day 0.

+Most users don't have ambitions to be a data rockstar.
+Most users don't care who Ambassadors and Zen Masters are.
+What they care about the most is having a tool which allows them to explore, ask and answer questions of their data.
+They care about a fast time to insight, and ultimately - what we all crave in our work life...
+Something that makes life easier.

 Unleashing the promise of being able to manage users, the ability to make sure such a software not only deploys, but lands and grows is so important.
 If a tool is simply solved and used, it doesn't drive action or insight.
 But if you're able to utilise the tool to not only build insight, but also develop, grow, educate and (most importantly) enable your users then that's where true data culture is fostered.
 Being able to identify, build and understand your user base is so important to that journey.